1952 Toronto Argonauts season

 The 1952 Toronto Argonauts season was the 63rd season for the team since the franchise's inception in 1873.
-The team finished in second place in the Interprovincial Rugby Football Union with a 7–4–1 record and qualified for the playoffs for the third year in a row.
+The team finished in second place in the Interprovincial Rugby Football Union with a 7–4–1 record and qualified for the playoffs for the third consecutive year.
 The Argonauts defeated the Hamilton Tiger-Cats two games to one in the IRFU Finals before winning the Eastern Final over the Sarnia Imperials.
 In the first ever Grey Cup between the current incarnation of the Edmonton Eskimos franchise, Toronto won their 10th Grey Cup championship by a score of 21–11.
 It was their second Grey Cup win in three years and their fifth championship in the previous eight years.